-If you would like a representative of Colour Blind Awareness to come and speak to teachers at your school we do offer an INSET talk (approximately 1 hour).
-This provides teaching staff with a general overview of colour blindness including examples of everyday problems which might arise plus an interactive quiz where teachers can find out how they might cope with everyday schoolwork if they were colour blind!
+If you would like a representative of Colour Blind Awareness to come and speak to teachers at your school we do offer an INSET style training sessions (approximately 1 hour).
+This provides teaching staff with a general overview of colour blindness including examples of everyday problems which might arise within the Key Stage they specialise within PLUS an interactive quiz and activities where teachers can find out how they might cope with everyday school tasks if they were colour blind!

-Our current charges are £325.00 for an introductory session tailored to your setting, plus travel time and travel costs.
-Alternatively we can offer an online training session at the base cost of £250.00.
+For an in-person visit to deliver an introductory session tailored to your setting, our current charges are £525.00 plus travel time and travel costs.
+Alternatively we can offer a basic online introductory training session for £350.00 (unlimited logins).

 COLOUR VISION SCREENING TESTS